commed-it/docs/27-oct/doc.md

 <a id="org03a016d"></a>

 # Database model
-The database model can be looked on at the figure [1](img).
-In the following sections, it will be discussed in a module to module basis which purpose do they serve and which models do they have to achieve that.
+The database model can be seen at the figure [1](img).
+In the following sections, we will be reviewing which models shape our application and  which is the purpouse of every single of them inside the logic of the application.

 ![img](img/database-model.png "UML diagram for the database.")